What Is B2B Customer Service? Here’s Why It Matters for Your Business

 This is what former Zappos CEO Tony Hsieh wrote while reflecting on his experience on building a customer-centric culture.
 And it’s worth emulating in a B2B context too.

-For the entire company to align on delivering world-class customer service, every employee must understand how their work impacts the customer journey.
+For the entire company to align on delivering excellent customer service, every employee must understand how their work impacts the customer journey.
 This means:

 • Mapping out your customer journey to see the interactions between you and your customer, including their touchpoints, user actions, and pain points.